dustinwloring1988/bolt.new/README.md

 [![Bolt: Make a full website using natual langage](./public/social_preview_index.jpg)](https://github.com/dustinwloring1988/bolt.new)

-# Bolt: AI-Powered Full-Stack Web Development in the Browser
+# Bolt: Make a full website using natual langage

 Bolt is an AI-powered web development agent that lets you prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to build your own AI-powered web dev agent using the Bolt open source codebase, [click here to get started!](./CONTRIBUTING.md)